Random Access to Grammar Compressed Strings: Introduction

-\paragraph{The random access problem.} It is easy to derive the following two simple trade-offs.
 If we use $O(N)$ space we can access any character in constant time by storing $S$ explicitly in an array.
-Alternatively, if we are willing to settle for $O(n)$ random access time then the space can be reduced to $O(n)$ as well.
-To achieve this, we compute and store the sizes of strings derived by each grammar symbol in $\mathcal{S}$.
+Alternatively, we can compute and store the sizes of strings derived by each grammar symbol in $\mathcal{S}$.
 This only requires $O(n)$ space and allows to simulate a top-down search expanding the grammar's derivation tree in constant time per node.
-Consequently, a random access takes time $O(h)$, where $h$ is the height of the derivation tree and can be $\Omega(n)$.
-Surprisingly, the only known improvement to these trivial bounds is a recent succinct representation of grammars, due to Claude and Navarro~\cite{ClaudeNavarro2009}.
+Consequently, a random access takes time $O(h)$, where $h$ is the height of the derivation tree and can be as large as $\Omega(n)$.
+Although any SLP of size $n$ generating a string of length $N$ can be converted into an SLP with derivation tree height $O(\log N)$ \cite{Rytter2003,Charikaretal2005}, the size of the SLP increases to $O(n \log N)$.
+Thus, the simple top-down traversal either has poor worst-case performance or uses non-linear space.
+Surprisingly, the only known improvement to the simple top-down traversal is a recent succinct representation of grammars, due to Claude and Navarro~\cite{ClaudeNavarro2009}.
 They reduce the space from $O(n\log N)$ \emph{bits} to $O(n \log n) + n\log N$ bits at the cost of increasing the query time to $O(h \log n)$.